coozoo/cactiJMXmonitor/README.md

 After that enable the only one "Data Source" for that device all other will disabled but graph should use the same RRD...

-I'm lucky and in one of my cacti set up after few such devices I'm getting stable one data source at creation.
+I'm lucky and in one of my cacti set up after few such devices with lot of datasources I'm getting stable one data source at creation.

 BTW I never succeded to setup spine to use with custom scripts so I'm still using the old cmd poller.